dhansel/IECDevice/README.md

   answer to multiple different device numbers, call "addDeviceNumber" to add more numbers.
   The "devnum" argument passed to the communication functions below (canRead/read/canWrite/write) will indicate the device number that was addressed.

+  **NOTE:** You must increase the ```#define MAX_DEVICES``` in file IECDevice.h if you want to call this function.
+By default, MAX_DEVICES is set to 1 in order to save memory on smaller platforms.
+  Calling addDeviceNumber() will have no effect if MAX_DEVICES is set to 1.

 - ```void task()```
   This function must be called periodically to handle IEC bus communication